 Florida reports 2 dead from coronavirus, first known fatalities on East Coast

-Two people in Florida who tested positive for the coronavirus died, becoming the first known fatalities outsides on the East Coast, health officials reported Friday.
+Two people in Florida who tested positive for the coronavirus died, becoming the first known fatalities outside California and Washington state, health officials reported Friday.

 Florida Gov. Ron DeSantis issued an order on Sunday directing a public health emergency in the state after it recorded its first positive cases, but now two people, who were both in their 70s and had traveled overseas, have died, according to the Florida Department of Health.

-The announcement raises the U.S. death toll from the coronavirus strain to 16, including 13 in the state of Washington and one in California.
+The announcement raises the U.S. death toll from the coronavirus strain to 14, including 11 in the state of Washington and one in California, with at least 253 confirmed cases across the country.

 LEBRON JAMES DOESN'T WANT TO PLAY IN EMPTY ARENA AFTER NBA CORONAVIRUS MEMO